1.45 billion people. Largest democracy in the world. Poised to become one of the world's most influential nations. Welcome to India.

 You could gain international work experience at Tata Consultancy Services, one of the worlds leading IT companies, on a 12 month paid internship at one of their offices located across India.

 Gain unique teaching experience on a two or five month placement teaching in a primary or secondary school in India.

-Study at an Indian Univeristy on a 2 - 3 week course.
-Courses available in 2016 include a variety of subjects ranging from international relations, social entrepreneurship and gender politics to yoga and cinema.
+Study at an Indian University on a 2 - 3 week course.
+Courses available in 2016 included social entrepreneurship, gender politics, yoga and cinema.
 This is a great short term opportunity to experience India university life authentically and with a group of peers.

 Here are some thoughts from some of last year’s participants on why you should choose India.

 Listen to Lord Bilimoria, Founder of Cobra Beer on the benefits of gaining experience in India.

 Read our India Matters report to find out why establishing a strong relationship between India and the UK is vital to our future.